 When I originally took this photo I didn’t think too much about it; I figured it would maybe make the yearbook as a prom photo, but that’s about it.
 I first received credit for this photo when someone contacted my publications asking if they could use my photo on a website.
 I then woke up one morning and was surprised to see that my photo was in the Times.
 I had the same reaction when I heard it was in the Editorial.
 Now in July, I found out that my photo was used again for an article about the West Lake program.
 After seeing it with the article I realized a huge thing that my photo portrays: unity.
 I’m so happy that I got to capture this amazing moment in a photo.

 Personal Statement: Hi, my name is Brianna Sarkisian.
-I’m currently in Lake Central Publications and have the position of a photo editor.
+I was in Lake Central Publications and had the position of a photo editor for two years.
 I want to go into or around the field of photography after high school.

 Awards and Recognition: Honor Roll since 5th grade, 2016-2017 Photo Editor, Photo featured in the Times and the Editorial

 Things I do: Member of Lake Central Publications, Babysit neighbors’ kids and younger family members

 Additional Skills: I am experienced in using Photoshop and InDesign.